hdl-registers/hdl-registers/readme.rst

   :alt: Python line coverage
   :target: https://hdl-registers.com/python_coverage_html

-The hdl_registers project is an open-source HDL register generator fast enough to be run in real time.
+The hdl_registers project is an open-source HDL register generator fast enough to run in real time.
 It can easily be plugged into your development environment so that VHDL register code generation is done before each build and simulation run.